Out of Our Minds Leverhulme Trust funded PhD Studentship

 Value of Award

-The scholarship is available for three years full-time and will cover PhD tuition fees for UK/EU students, plus a stipend £14,777 per annum (2018/2019 Research Council rate).
-International students are also eligible to apply, and will receive a reduction in tuition fees equivalent to the Home/EU rate if successful.
+The scholarship is available for three years full time and will cover PhD tuition fees for UK/EU students, plus a stipend of £14,777 per annum (2018/2019 Research Council rate).
+International students are also eligible to apply and will receive a reduction in tuition fees equivalent to the Home/EU rate if successful.
 International students would be expected to cover the difference between international and UK/EU tuition fees themselves.

 The grant also includes an annual allowance to attend conferences.

 The project is funded by the Leverhulme Trust.

 - hold an undergraduate and postgraduate degree in English language/linguistics and document proficiency in Polish